You'll be dancing from the very first evening!

 Miss Lucy Clark (a 32 bar reel for three couples in a four-couple longwise set) written for our founder 'Lucy' by Valerie Farr.

-The weekly beginners' session is relaxed and provides valuable foot work and formation practice.
+The weekly new dancers' class is relaxed and provides valuable foot work and formation practice.